-You never get a second chance to make a first impression, and you don’t get do overs with employee onboarding.
-What a worker experiences during their first days and weeks at a new job will impact their entire experience—and will too often cut that experience short.
-In fact, employees often decide within their first 30 days whether they are going to stick with a company or quit as soon as they can find somewhere else to work.
+You never get a second chance to make a first impression.
+You also don’t get do-overs with employee onboarding.
+What a worker experiences during their first days and weeks at a new job will impact their entire experience.
+Too often, poor onboarding can cut that experience short.
+In fact, employees often decide within their first 30 days whether they are going to stick with a company.
+Or, maybe they’ll quit as soon as they can find somewhere else to work.
 Here are 4 onboarding tips to reduce turnover.

 #1 Engage Peers in the Onboarding Process

-It’s nice to have a buddy system and it’s not uncommon to have a new hire shadow a more experienced mentor during their orientation.
+It’s nice to have a buddy system.
+It’s not uncommon to have a new hire shadow a more experienced mentor during their orientation.
 However, this is just the foundation.
 Give everyone who will be working with the new hire a chance to become acquainted.
 This can happen during a status meeting, during a slow time on their shift, and even over the company’s social media platform, email, or text.
 Have the new hire share a few facts like where they grew up, where they went to school, and their hobbies.
-It will give their coworkers an instant way to connect around areas of shared history or interests.
+It will give their co-workers an instant way to connect around areas of shared history or interests.

 #2 Make Onboarding Easy from Start to Finish

 This means having a simple system in place to get all the right documents completed, signed, and stored without placing stress on the new hire.
-An online process is easiest to implement, saving money, time, and frustration for everyone involved in onboarding.
-Perhaps most important for the new hire, their information can be sent automatically to Payroll so there is no worry about whether their wages will be paid in a timely, accurate fashion.
+An online process is easiest to implement.
+It’ll save money, time, and frustration for everyone involved in onboarding.
+Perhaps most important for the new hire, their information can be sent automatically to Payroll.
+That way, there is no worry about whether their wages will be paid in a timely, accurate fashion.
 Our employee onboarding solution is one option that you can consider.

 #3 Take the Time to Reach Everyone